DaChro/ogh_summerschool_2019/docs/index.md

 Dear participants and lecturers of the OpenGeoHub summer school 2019 in Muenster.
 In this document you will find general information regarding logistics during the summer school.
 It will be updated continuously.

+### Venue

+The Institute for Geoinformatics is located in the GEO 1 building at Heisenbergstraße 2 in the Northwest of Muenster where it resides together with the Institutes of Landscape Ecology, Geography and Didactics of Geography.
+GEO 1 will also be the venue of this year's summer school.
+The plenaries/lectures will be held in the main lecture hall, which you will find on the ground floor directly next to the main entrance.
+The parallel sessions will be held in three seminar rooms located on the second (242), third (323) and fourth floor (401).
+We will make sure to hang up enough signs so that you can easily find every room.
+In addition, you can use the GEO 1 information system (located next to the lecture hall) that will give you turn-by-turn directions to any room, person or institute.
+Coffee breaks and lunches will be in the atrium on the ground floor.

 ### Public Transport